Department of Exercise and Sport Science

 410L Exercise Testing (3).
 Prerequisites, EXSS 175, 276, and 376.
 This is an exercise testing laboratory course for hands-on training of methods and protocols for screening, evaluating, and prescribing exercise.

-478 Performance Enhancement for Fitness Professionals (3).
-Prerequisites, EXSS 175, 276, and 380.
-An upper-level course designed to provide students who have a fitness background with the theoretical and practical knowledge related to the performance enhancement specialization for athletes of all ages.
+478 Sports Performance Training (3).
+Prerequisites, EXSS 175 and 276.
+An upper-level course designed to provide students who have a fitness background with the theoretical and practical knowledge related to the Performance Enhancement Specialization for athletes of all ages.

 694H Senior Honors Thesis (3).
 Prerequisite, EXSS 273.
 Required preparation, a cumulative grade point average of 3.2, and permission of the department.
 Preparation of an honors thesis and an oral examination on the thesis.